bolt/docs/docs/manual/fieldtypes.md

 <a href="/files/fieldtypes/relationships.png" class="popup"><img src="/files/fieldtypes/relationships.png"></a><br>

-Relations allows you to tie a record to another record of either the same or a different contenttype for usage in your templates.
+Relations allows you to tie a record to another record of either the same or a different ContentType for usage in your templates.
 An example of this is often seen on ecommerece websites that have a "related products" section.

 ### Taxonomy